tenet-ac-za/safire.ac.za-website/content/technical/resources/generating-certificates-for-safire.md

 It is (relatively) easy to revoke your web server's certificate if it is compromised because browsers understand [certificate revocation lists](https://en.wikipedia.org/wiki/Certificate_revocation_list).
 There's no equivalent in metadata, and revoking a compromised certificate involves new metadata and a potentially disruptive key rollover.
 This means that from a risk perspective, it also makes sense to use a separate private key to the public-facing parts of your web server (depending on how your deploy your provider, this may even be privilege separated).
 This would mean maintaining a separate certificate too.

 Best practice is to use a long-lived self-signed certificate for SAML signing.
-SAFIRE recommends generating a certificate that is valid for at least **ten years**.
+SAFIRE recommends generating a certificate that is valid for at least **ten years** and requires it be valid for at least one year.
 You should use an [appropriate bit length](https://www.keylength.com/en/compare/?twirl=0&parambase={{< year 10 >}}) to ensure the key will remain secure throughout its lifetime.

 Certificate and private key roll-overs [take some planning]({{< relref "certificate-key-roll-over.md" >}}).